Why Yoshi Is Sometimes Called “Yossy” in Japan

 To sum everything up, you can just consider “Yossy” an alternate spelling of “Yoshi” that’s still pronounced like “Yoshi”.
 This clash in English spelling systems – together with the famous ”L and R problems” in Japanese – is why I often say that even when a Japanese creator explicitly gives an English spelling of a name, you sometimes have to be cautious about it.
 What they intended and how it really comes across to English speakers doesn’t always match, as we can see here.

-If you liked this article and know any fellow Super Mario Bros. fans, I hope you'll tell them about it.
-I appreciate it!
+If you enjoyed this article and know any fellow Super Mario Bros. fans, I hope you'll share it online.
+Word of mouth is what keeps this site running!

 38 Comments